Mouse0w0/lwjglbook-bookcontents/chapter17/chapter17.md

 Remember that the colour we get are the normal coordinates, but since they are stored as RGB values they are contained in the range \[0, 1\].
 We need to transform them to be in the range \[-1, 1\], so we just multiply by two and subtract 1 .
 Then, we normalize that value and transform it to view model coordinate space \(as with the vertex normal\).

-And that’s all, we can use the returned value as the normal for that fragment in all the lightning calculations.
+And that’s all, we can use the returned value as the normal for that fragment in all the light calculations.

 In the `Renderer` class we need to create the normal map uniform, and in the `renderScene` method we need to set it up like this: